Royal Agricultural Benevolent Institution

-The Royal Agricultural Benevolent Institution (R.A.B.I) is a registered charity that offers support, mostly financial, to farming people in hardship in England and Wales.
-It assists people of all ages, including the elderly, sick and disabled as well as those working in farming, including dependants.
+The Royal Agricultural Benevolent Institution (RABI) is a registered charity that offers financial, practical and emotional support to farming people in England and Wales.
+It assists people of all ages who work or have worked in farming, including their families and dependants.

 History

-R.A.B.I was founded in 1860 by John Mechi, an Essex farmer and the son of an Italian businessman.
+RABI was founded in 1860 by John Mechi, an Essex farmer and the son of an Italian businessman.
 His concern about poverty in the farming community led him to write to The Times to rally support for the formation of the institution.
 By 1860, he had received donations of 1,700 guineas and 450 pledges to make annual donations.
 Ironically, Mechi died poor.
 His affairs went into liquidation in 1880 and he died 12 days later, on Boxing Day, of encephalitis and ‘a broken heart’.
 In his last months the farmers of England subscribed £5,000 to help him out of insolvency but he died before he could benefit from it.
 The money – equivalent to £500,000 today – went to his family and included £200 from the Royal Bounty at the express wish of Prime Minister William Gladstone.

-In 1935 King George V granted R.A.B.I a royal charter to mark its 75th anniversary.
+In 1935 King George V granted RABI a royal charter to mark its 75th anniversary.
 The charter was later amended in 1999 to extend the charity's support to farmworkers as well as farmers.

 In 2001, an outbreak of Foot and Mouth disease among livestock in the UK caused a crisis in British farming and agriculture.
-During this time, R.A.B.I paid out around £9 million across the UK to more than 8,000 families.
+During this time, RABI paid out around £9 million across the UK to more than 8,000 families.